 Research studies have shown that those who are deficient in the mineral are more likely to have specific heart conditions and are at greater risk of heart attacks and coronary artery diseases.
-There are indications that magnesium supplements may reduce cholesterol levels by up to a quarter.
-Other quoted benefits of supplementation for the heart include: - Reduced risk of abnormal heart rhythms - Reduced risk of stroke through regulation of blood pressure.
+There are indications that magnesium supplement benefits cholesterol levels by reducing them by up to a quarter.
+Other quoted benefits of supplementation for the heart include: – Reduced risk of abnormal heart rhythms – Reduced risk of stroke through regulation of blood pressure.

-If you suffer from cramping during exercise then some sports dieticians will suggest that you have a look at your intake and if deemed inadequate then you may try supplementing with magnesium to see if it reduces the number and the intensity of any exercise induced cramping.
+If you suffer from cramping during exercise then some sports dieticians will suggest that you have a look at your intake and if deemed inadequate then you may try supplementing with magnesium or consuming a sports drink with magnesium to see if it reduces the number and the intensity of any exercise induced cramping.

 If your health care professional has recommended that you take the mineral in order to top up any dietary inadequacy then typically the supplement will be in the form of a magnesium salt, typically magnesium citrate supplements but sulphate, carbonate and the oxide forms are also available.